 Although you can obtain basic handles and knobs for less than $5 each, more expensive hardware will quickly drive up the final cost of your project.
 Modifications can add an extra $300 to $1,200 to the total cost of the refacing project.
 Expect to pay more if you want:

 Depending on your location and value for experience, licensing, and the contractor’s insurance policy, labor will cost approximately $30–$100 per hour.
-A lone handyman is more likely to charge about $30/hour while a full-service contractor charges about $60–$100 to cover the project management and payroll costs.
+A lone handyman charges $50 to $80 per hour, while a full-service contractor charges $60 to $100 hourly to cover the project management and payroll costs.

 In order to narrow down your list to your top three contractors to get bids from, make sure they offer all or most of what’s on the list below.